srijs/rusha/README.md

 By modifying Paul Johnstons [sha1.js](http://pajhome.org.uk/crypt/md5/sha1.html) slightly, it worked correctly on binary data but was unfortunately very slow, especially on V8.
 So a few days were invested on my side to implement a Johnston-inspired SHA1 hashing function with a heavy focus on performance.

-The result of this process is Rusha, a SHA1 hash function that works flawlessly on large amounts binary data, such as binary strings or ArrayBuffers returned by the HTML5 File API, and leverages the soon-to-be-landed-in-firefox [asm.js](http://asmjs.org/spec/latest/).
+The result of this process is Rusha, a SHA1 hash function that works flawlessly on large amounts binary data, such as binary strings or ArrayBuffers returned by the HTML5 File API, and leverages the soon-to-be-landed-in-firefox [asm.js](http://asmjs.org/spec/latest/) with whose support its within *half of native speed*!

 ## Installing